libra2org/libra2-core/api/doc/README.md

 - Smart contract interaction

 ## Getting Started
-1. Ensure you have an Aptos node running
+1. Ensure you have an Libra2 node running
 2. API is available by default on port 8080
 3. Use any REST client to send requests